Billionaire Khosla loses bid to end California beach access suit

 In Friday’s tentative ruling, Superior Court Judge Raymond Swope said state officials had provided enough support for their claim of public access to move forward with the case they filed in 2020.

-The State Lands Commission seeks a court order barring Khosla from blocking the road to the beach on the grounds that the the public “has acquired access rights” to the land based on historical use and California law.
+The State Lands Commission is seeking a court order barring Khosla from blocking the road to the beach on the grounds that the the public “has acquired access rights” to the land based on historical use and California law.

 Khosla can ask the judge to reconsider his ruling at a hearing Monday in Redwood City.
 His lawyer didn’t immediately respond outside regular business hours to a request for comment.